 Our Founding Publishers

-Through an aviation career that spanned over 65 years, Bill’s unfailing attraction to aviation has never wavered, nor have his efforts to pave pathways in the sky for pilots.
+Throughout an aviation career that spanned over 65 years, Bill’s unfailing attraction to aviation never wavered, nor did his efforts ever cease to pave pathways in the sky for pilots.

-As a Chief Flying Instructor at flight training facilities in Canada’s southern Ontario, Bill instructed hundreds of new pilots towards achieving their license qualifications in the late 1940’s.
-His qualities as an instructor were recognized by his students and peers early in his career, as was his natural skill and professionalism at the controls of an airplane.
+As a Chief Flying Instructor at flight training facilities in Canada’s southern Ontario, Bill instructed hundreds of pilots in the late 1940’s, fostering them all towards their certification as either new pilots or as advanced license holders.
+His qualities as an instructor were recognized by his students as well as by his peers.
+So too was his natural skill and professionalism at the controls of an airplane.

 Bill flew thousands of hours as a bush pilot for the renowned Spartan Air Services throughout the 1950’s, often in perilous conditions, doing aerial surveillance and magnetometer work, and ferrying supplies to research outposts and rural communities.
 In the course of his flying duties, Bill accumulated his vast pilot-in-command experience in aircraft such as DC-3’s, DH Beavers, and Avro Ansons.

 During the 1950’s, Bill also served as the Base Manager of Operations at Fort Churchill, where he was responsible for coordinating a fleet of aircraft assigned to the role of supporting the creation of the Defense Early Warning (DEW) Line across Canada’s north during the Cold War.
 It was a critically important task for the time.